adonisjs/rfcs/README.md

 impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly received**.

 * Submit a pull request.
-Make sure to follow the pull request template and open a corresponding discussion thread.
+Make sure to follow the pull request template and open a corresponding [discussion thread](https://github.com/thetutlage/rfcs/discussions).

 * Build consensus and integrate feedback in the discussion thread.
 RFCs with broad support are much more likely to make progress than those who don't receive any comments.

-* Eventually, the [core team] will decide whether the RFC is a candidate for inclusion in AdonisJS.
+* Eventually, the [core team](https://github.com/orgs/adonisjs/people) will decide whether the RFC is a candidate for inclusion in AdonisJS.

-* An RFC can be modified based upon feedback from the [core team] and community.
+* An RFC can be modified based upon feedback from the [core team](https://github.com/orgs/adonisjs/people) and community.
 Significant modifications may trigger a new final comment period.

 * An RFC may be rejected after the public discussion has settled and comments have been made summarizing the rationale for rejection.
-A member of the [core team] should then close the RFC's associated pull request.
+A member of the [core team](https://github.com/orgs/adonisjs/people) should then close the RFC's associated pull request.

 * An RFC may be accepted at the close of its final comment period.
-A [core team] member will merge the RFC's associated pull request, at which point the RFC will become 'active'.
+A [core team](https://github.com/orgs/adonisjs/people) member will merge the RFC's associated pull request, at which point the RFC will become 'active'.

+* RFCs created by the core team may not wait for the consensus, since the work implemented in the RFC is directly maintained by the core team.
+However, if there is a strong push back, then the core team must build a consensus or drop the idea.

 ## Details on Active RFCs

 Once an RFC becomes active, then authors may implement it and submit the feature as a pull request to the applicable AdonisJS repo.
-Becoming 'active' is not a rubber stamp, and in particular, it still does not mean we will ultimately merge the feature; it does mean that the core team has agreed to it in principle and are amenable to merging it.
+Becoming `'active'` is not a rubber stamp, and in particular, it still does not mean we will ultimately merge the feature; it does mean that the core team has agreed to it in principle and are amenable to merging it.

 Furthermore, the fact that a given RFC has been accepted and 'active' implies nothing about what priority is assigned to its implementation or whether anybody is currently working on it.